18F/acquisitions.18f.gov/README.md

 underline style rather than hashtags.
 For whatever reason, the Markdown renderer doesn't seem to pick up a header in the first line, and Django won't allow a blank first line for the field.

+### News

+Since this is designed to be public-facing, there's a small CMS inside of [the `news` app](./news/) to create posts and share updates and information publicly.
+Posts that are not drafts and have a publication date in the past are shown on the front page (for a few recent ones) and each gets permalink.
+A blog, basically.
+There's an accompanying RSS feed for the latest 20 posts, as well.

 ### UAA Authentication